package reparse

 let v2 = P.parse_string p "hello" in

-returns a parser encapsulating value b
+v2 = "hello"f <$> p returns a parser encapsulating value b where,

-is the parsed value of p
+ais the parsed value ofpbisf a

-This is the infix version of map
+This is the infix version of map.

 Examples